 And as He passed by, He saw a man blind from birth.
 And His disciples asked Him, saying, “Rabbi, who sinned, this man or his parents, that he should be born blind?”
 [Why the suffering?]
 Jesus answered, “It was neither that this man sinned, nor his parents; but it was in order that the works of God might be displayed in him.”

 God providentially allowed this man to suffer with blindness from the time of his birth—not because of any sin in his life (or in his parents’ lives), but that “the works of God (v.3) might be displayed in him.”
 And the same is true with your suffering.
-Your trial, your suffering, sets the scene for God to do an amazing work (maybe even a miracle) and thus bring glory, honor, and praise to Jesus through it.
+Your trial, your suffering, sets the scene for God to do something amazing and bring glory, honor, and praise to Jesus through it.
 I think of what God did for years in and through the life of Corrie Ten Boom after her time of suffering in a Nazi concentration camp.
 I think of the wonderful things God has done in and through Bethany Hamilton after that shark attack and the loss of her arm at age 13.
 The examples are countless.

 8. Your suffering can help keep others from suffering.

 An example of this is seen in the life of Joseph in the book of Genesis (Gen. 37-50).
 His brothers cast him into a pit, then sold him as a slave down to Egypt, where he ended up in prison, wrongly accused of a crime he did not commit.
 What a trial!
-Yet years later Joseph was able to say to his brothers…
+Yet years later, after God made Joseph second in command of the entire country of Egypt, Joseph was able to say to his brothers…

 Genesis 45:5, 50:20